 The protagonist resists these moralizing, which makes their internal dialogs really interesting to watch.
 Especially when “He” bursts in in the middle of a conversation with another character.
 Such scenes are perfectly present in game and feel extremely fresh.
 For example, during a conversation with someone from the local, time may suddenly stop while Sam discusses the situation with his second person.
 But it also happens that the player has to decide in real time who to listen to.

 Unfortunately, the ending of the game completely spoils the pleasant aftertaste from these scenes.
 Naturally, no self-respecting detective can do without a plot twist in the final.
 But here it turns out to be humiliatingly obvious.
 And the delivery of this turn is right to match the content.
 We just indifferently observe how Sam suddenly discovers the truth from scratch.
 And in the next scene the game tells how it all ended.
 And that’s it, enjoy the credits.

 During this time, it is just possible to calculate how many storylines did not lead anywhere and how many characters the authors simply forgot.

 This time, Dontnod Entertainment Failed In Twin Mirror

 Twin Mirror has neither a good plot nor a detective riddle.
 Almost all characters lack elaboration, so a deeply existential story about Sam’s problems did not work out.
 And if the previous games of the studio could attract the player at least with a bright design or interesting ideas.
 Then Twin Mirror is a bunch of unrealized ideas hopelessly broken into many small fragments.
 And there is no good reason to try to piece them together.

-Playing Twin Mirror is like playing a mediocre series on a random episode.
-You seem to be watching the characters investigate something and move somewhere.
+In a mediocre series on a random episode, you will find the character investigate something and move somewhere.
 But their actions do not cause the viewer either interest or sympathy